Jim Steinman: 1980s

 Steinman is credited as music producer of every track on Bonnie Tyler's album Faster Than the Speed of Night (1983).
 Steinman also wrote and composed two of the songs on the album: "Total Eclipse of the Heart" and "Faster Than the Speed of Night", the album's title track.
 On the inner cover of the album, Steinman is also credited with being the "seductive female voice" speaking the words "I'd do anything for love, but I won't do that", on the song "Getting So Excited", the same words that would later become the title of a hit single Steinman wrote for Meat Loaf which was released ten years later.
 For a period in 1983, two songs written and produced by Steinman held the top two positions on the Billboard singles chart, with "Total Eclipse of the Heart" at number one, and "Making Love Out of Nothing at All", performed by Air Supply, at number two.
 "Making Love Out of Nothing at All" appeared on Air Supply's 1983 compilation albums Greatest Hits and Making Love...
 The Very Best of Air Supply.

 Barry Manilow's compilation album Greatest Hits Vol. II (1983) included the song "Read 'Em and Weep", written, composed, and produced by Steinman.
 It had appeared on Meat Loaf's Dead Ringer album in 1981, but with a slightly different lyric.
-The song stayed at No. 1 on the Adult Contemporary Chart for eight consecutive weeks.
+The song stayed at No. 1 on the Adult Contemporary Chart for six consecutive weeks.
 In 1983, Ian Hunter released his album All of the Good Ones Are Taken.
 On the title selection, "All of the Good Ones Are Taken", Steinman is credited with "assistance".
 Rory Dodd and Eric Troyer, two singers who often sang on Steinman's studio work, were credited with "additional background vocals".
 In 1984, the film Streets of Fire was released.
 The soundtrack included two songs written, composed, and produced by Steinman.
 They were "Tonight Is What It Means to Be Young" and "Nowhere Fast".
 The performance of these two songs is credited to "Fire Incorporated", which was a reference to an assembly of studio musicians and singers hired for these two songs.
 The voices heard on these songs include those of Rory Dodd, Holly Sherwood, and Laurie Sargent.